 Journal of Financial and Quantitative Analysis (JFQA), Forthcoming

 Norges Bank Working Paper 17

 AFA 2012 Chicago Meetings Paper

-We use the introduction and the subsequent removal of the flash order facility (an actionable indication of interest, IOI) from Nasdaq as a natural experiment to investigate the impact of voluntary disclosure of trading intent on market quality.
-We find that flash orders significantly improve liquidity in Nasdaq.
-In addition overall market quality improves substantially when the flash functionality is introduced and deteriorates when it is removed.
-One explanation for our findings is that flash orders are placed by less informed traders and fulfil their role as advertisement of uninformed liquidity needs.
-They successfully attract responses from liquidity providers immediately after the announcement is placed, thus lowering the risk bearing cost for the overall market.
-Our study is important in understanding the impact of voluntary disclosure, in guiding future market design choices, and in the current debate on dark pools and IOIs.
+We use the introduction and subsequent removal of the flash order functionality from NASDAQ as a natural experiment to investigate the impact of voluntary disclosure of trading intent on market quality.
+We find that flash orders significantly improve liquidity in NASDAQ.
+Furthermore, overall market quality improves (deteriorates) when the flash functionality is introduced (removed).
+This result can be attributed to increased competition among liquidity suppliers across competing trading venues.
+Alternatively, flash orders attract responses from reactive traders immediately after the announcement, attracting more \hidden liquidity" and lowering risk-bearing costs for the overall market.